Shipow/react-hearthstone/README.md

 ### DeckBuilder

 This will be a complete deck builder application, similar to [hearthstone-deckbuilder](https://github.com/matkl/hearthstone-deckbuilder) and based on the other components.
-Not done yet.
+Not implemented yet.

 ### CardList